 Here are a few tips that Indian students in particular can keep in mind as they pack their bags for college abroad:

 Sign up for International Orientation, and reach well in advance

 If your school offers International Orientation, it is advisable to sign up for it.
-This will allow you to settle in before the semester begins, and campus is flooded with students.
-Moreover, you will get acquainted with other international students and will get the opportunity to make friends in a more intimate setting.
+This will allow you to settle in before the semester begins.
+It will help you get acquainted with other international students and get the opportunity to make friends in a more intimate setting.

-International orientation programs are designed to help students transition into a foreign environment.
+International orientation programs are designed to help in school to college transition and students transition into a foreign environment.
 They will assist you in housekeeping basics like opening a bank account, signing up for a mailbox, getting a phone number and so on.
 Developing a good bond with the International Office is a good idea, as over the next few years they will help you with your F-1 visas, OPT, host multiple cultural events and so on.

 Take it Easy your first semester

 It is only natural to be extremely excited when you begin college.
 For Indian students, school ends in April and college only starts late August, so you have lot of time on your hands and are itching to get started.
 However, it is imperative that you DO NOT over burden yourself in your first semester.
 No matter how convinced you are that you can handle a heavy workload, remember that a lot of your energy and time in the first semester will not just go into the classroom but also in making a place for yourself in college.
 You will want to spend time making friends, setting up your room, getting acquainted with activities and clubs on campus, and learning about different opportunities that await you.

 Even if you can manage a heavy academic workload, you will end up missing out on a lot of other things that a college education can offer you.
 Much of the learning, remember, takes place outside the classroom.

 Moreover, as a student from India, you are used to a very different learning environment.
 The pace of the classes may not be what you had imagined.
 You will be expected to regularly engage with classroom material and use skills that you might not have used before.